The four-door sedan may never win ‘most popular version of any car ever built’ but what they lack in public support, they make up in rarity.

 Fortunately this ’63 Ford Galaxie 500 four-door sedan survived the parts car purge that claimed so many ‘more-doors’.

-Ken once owned a 450-horsepower ’54 Ford but said it “cost too much in gas and oil” so his practical farmer side told him to take on something more sedate—like a ’63 Ford sedan.
+Ken once owned a 450-horsepower ’54 Ford, but he said it “cost too much in gas and oil” so his practical side told him to take on something more sedate—like a ’63 Ford sedan.

 Ken is a retired farmer so he embraces a hands-on approach to everything he touches and this ’63 Ford was no exception.
 He enlisted his wife to help with a body-off restoration in a very literal sense.
 The frame was sandblasted and Ken said, “it wasn’t bad—no cracks or any other damage” so it was painted and set up for front-end work.
 Ken said he “never knew a car could have so many pieces” until he tore one apart in his backyard.

 The body was in “pretty decent shape” so Ken had it repainted in its original factory colors (Rangoon Red with a Corinthian White roof)—that’s a particularly good combination because people were drawn to his car in a big way.

 The mechanical side of the Galaxie was similar to the body—not catastrophically bad but definitely not perfect—so it required some work.
 Ken didn’t take this on directly but he did have the lifters replaced on the 352 cubic inch V-8; the bottom end had a few tweaks plus the engine is now set up for unleaded gas.
 In today’s world of marginal fuel that retro-fit is mandatory.
 The transmission was also rebuilt.